Understanding How Land Use Applications Affect Your Property in Douglas County

 ➤ Updating the master plan

-Amendment 15 would revise the rules that govern how Sterling Ranch grows — including density, layout, and infrastructure assumptions that affect roads, water, and emergency access.
+Amendment 15 revises the rules that govern how Sterling Ranch grows — including density, layout, and infrastructure assumptions that affect roads, water, and emergency access.

 (Source: Douglas County project ZR2025-014)